elsiechu0402/portfolio3_operations_simulation/docs/index.md

 > How do different resource configurations affect waiting time, completion time, throughput, and resource utilization in a simulated warehouse system?

-The project also examines:
+The project also examines the following questions:

 1. Which process stage is the main bottleneck under the baseline configuration?
-2. Which tested resource configuration produces the largest improvement?
+2. Which tested resource configuration produces the largest improvement in warehouse performance?
 3. How does the baseline system perform under different demand levels?

 ## 3. System Description